 - (a) Switch of all electrical appliances and lights, close windows and doors. - (b) Attack the fire, but without taking personal risks.

 DO NOT:

 - (a) Delay to pick up personal belongings:

-- (b) Re-enter building until so instructed by the Headteacher, School Business Manager or the Fire Services;
+- (b) Re-enter building until instructed by Headteacher, School Business Manager or the Fire Services;

 - (c) Move cars from their parked positions.